-This example presents BRP's production imbalance calculation.
-In the calculation the hour in question is assumed to be an up regulation hour.
+This chapter contains an example of imbalance calculation with prices.
+The example is based on the ones used to describe the calculation of imbalance volume in chapter 6.2.
+It presents BRP's imbalance calculation.
+In the calculation the ISP in question is assumed to be an up regulation ISP.
 The example is made from the BRP's perspective.
-Prices and fees used in the example are defined in Table 21 below.
+Prices and fees used in the example are defined in Table 19 below.